dan-damit/RestoreUserSettings/README.md

 # Restore Workstation Data
 - This is a companion app to the BackupWorkstation app.
-The purpose is to restore the HKCU hive that was exported during Workstation Backup.
+The purpose is to restore the local profile data and a few regKeys from the HKCU hive that were copied and exported during Workstation Backup.

 - [Latest Release](https://github.com/dan-damit/RestoreWorkstation/releases/latest)